mrocklin/slides/odsc-2016-boston.md

 ----------------------------

 *  Large arrays for climate and atmospheric science (HDF5 data)
-*  Single machine lightweight PySpark clone
+*  Single machine lightweight PySpark clone for logs and JSON
-*  Pile of CSVs
+*  Dataframes on piles of CSV data
 *  Custom applications

 <hr>